When Is Hurricane Season? Now, Actually

 What is a hurricane?

 A hurricane is a tropical cyclone, which is a type of storm that forms over subtropical or tropical waters.
 The wind speeds of a tropical cyclone determine whether it is considered a hurricane, a tropical storm, or a tropical depression.
-In order for a tropical cyclone to be called a hurricane, it must have sustained wind speeds of at least 74 miles per hour.
-Storms with sustained wind speeds between 39 and 73 miles per hour are called tropical storms, while those with sustained wind speeds less than 39 miles per hour are referred to as tropical depressions.
+In order for a tropical cyclone to be called a hurricane, it must have sustained wind speeds of at least 74 miles per hour (mph).
+Storms with sustained wind speeds between 39 and 73 mph are called tropical storms, while those with sustained wind speeds less than 39 mph are referred to as tropical depressions.

-Tropical cyclones with wind speeds greater than 73 miles per hour are further classified into five categories based on the following ranges.
+Tropical cyclones with wind speeds greater than 73 mph are further classified into five categories based on the following ranges:

-- Category 5 Hurricanes: sustained winds of 157 mph or more
+- Category 5: sustained winds of 157 mph or more

 What are the key conditions required for a hurricane to form?

-Low wind shear is also a key requirement for a hurricane.
+Low wind shear is also necessary for a hurricane to form.
 Wind shear is a change in wind speed and/or direction over a relatively short distance in higher areas of the atmosphere.

 Where strong wind shear is present, hurricanes cannot form or strengthen.
 When wind shear levels are low, however, as can be the case over warmer tropical waters, a hurricane will be able to continue forming and strengthening.

 Because of Earth’s rotation, tropical cyclones that form in the Northern Hemisphere rotate counterclockwise, while those in the Southern Hemisphere rotate clockwise.
 North of the equator these storms are called hurricanes, and south of the equator they’re known as cyclones.

 The official dates for the Atlantic hurricane season are June 1 through Nov.
 30, although it is possible for hurricanes to form outside of this range.
 While this is rare, hurricanes forming in the Atlantic have been reported as early as January and as late as December.